vladoshub/xr-gate/README.md

 ## What it does

-The default XREAL Ultra pipeline is:
+The default XREAL Ultra stack is:

 ```text
 XREAL Ultra